coreymoore/nexus-accessibility/README.md

 These will be resolved in upcoming releases.

 - Some accessibility properties do not properly display.
-- Potential access barriers on the tooltip or extension menu, as full accessibility testing has not yet been completed.
+- Potential access barriers on the inspector or extension menu, as full accessibility testing has not yet been completed.
 I did try to minimize as many barriers as possible during development but I used a very quick iterative process and may have missed some.
 - Cross-origin iframe support needs further testing.

 ## Features